arackaf/customize-cra/readme.md

 ### babelInclude

-Overwites the `include` option for babel loader, for when you need to transpile a module in your `node_modules` folder.
+Overwrites the `include` option for babel loader, for when you need to transpile a module in your `node_modules` folder.

 ```js
 module.exports = override(